 - These cookies are not super sweet – You can certainly add a little more sweetness by sprinkling the cookies with sugar.

 - These cookies are not super minty – If you want a peppermint forward cookie, you can add more peppermint extract.
 However, I would not add more than a 1/4 of a teaspoon.
 This is my flavor opinion.
 You can always taste a tiny amount of the peppermint dough and add more peppermint extract if you like.

 - Scrape the sides of the bowl as you mix – Even though we are using a stand mixer, this is still a small batch and we want to make sure ingredients aren’t sticking to the sides or bottom of the mixing bowl.

 - Chill the dough – I’m becoming even more of an advocate for chilling cookie dough.
 Dough likes some time to relax.
-And after all of the mixing and kneading, it is nice to give it a rest so all the gluten can form.
+And after all of the mixing and kneading, it is nice to give it a rest and it gives the dough time to hydrate.
 Also, a good rest will give the ingredients time to mingle and yield a flavorful cookie.

 - The number of cookies can vary, however this is still a small batch.
 Depending on how large or small you shape your cookies, you can get more or less cookies.
 I was able to make 12 cookies.

 - Devour cooled cookies – These cookies taste much better when they have cooled completely.

 Common Questions For Making Candy Cane Cookies

 I have not tested it, but I think it would work.

 I have not tested this cookie recipe with a gluten free flour blend, and I can’t say how they will turn out.

 You certainly can, I would just caution to be careful.
 A little peppermint goes a long way!

 I say yes.
 Giving the dough time to rest allows the dough to hydrate, the butter to firm up, and the flavors develop.